One of the most satisfying benefits of friendships and love relationships is to form a connect on a deeper level with your partner or friends.

 She: “I’m really tired of being the only one who seems to be concerned with keeping the kitchen clean.”

 He: “It sounds like you aren’t getting the help you need to get the kitchen.”

 She: “That’s right.
 I just can’t do it all myself.”

 He “Tell me how I can help you.
 How would you like us to divide the kitchen cleaning work up?”

-There are some ways of relating to others that stand in the way of building an emotional connection, but all of these can be surmounted with some dedicated effort, provided perhaps by an outside person such as a therapist.
+There are some ways of relating to others that stand in the way to connect with your partner, but all of these can be surmounted with some dedicated effort, provided perhaps by an outside person such as a therapist.
 These include:

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.